-The differences are in the level of finish and quality-control, and the price differences that go along with that.
+The differences are in the finish and quality control level and the price differences that go along with that.

 Axes from both Gransfors Bruks and Hults Bruk are ready to use straight out of the box with no finishing up or sharpening necessary.
 They’re just that good.

 Husqvarna axes (made by Hults Bruk) are lower priced so the polish isn’t that fine and you might want to sharpen them to be able to use them to full effect.

 But Hults Bruk and Gransfors Bruks axes are sharp enough to draw blood if handled carelessly and are ready to use straight out of the box.
-The difference, I would say, is that Hults Bruk axes come with handles that are quite large.
+The difference, I would say, is that Hults Bruk axes come with quite large handles.
 Now, for people with big hands, this is a good thing.
 For those that would prefer smaller handles, you might need to sand and shape it down a bit before you’re happy.
-In general, though, neither of them will need any sharpening or re-handling out of the box.
+In general, neither of them will need any sharpening or re-handling out of the box.

 Price Differences Between Gransfors Bruks and Hults Bruk Axes – What’s Up with That?

-As a rule, GB axes are more expensive than their Hults Bruk counterparts.
-I’d say this is down mostly to their respective time and experience in the North American market and marketing.
+As a rule, Gransfors Bruks axes are more expensive than their Hults Bruk counterparts.
+This is mostly due to their respective time and experience in the North American market and marketing.
 Gransfors Bruks got to the states first, and one thing that they really had going for them was that Ray Mears, a well-known and respected outdoorsman and bushcrafter, vouched for the quality of their axes.
-This really gave them a boost over other competitors.
+This gave them a boost over other competitors.
 Gransfors Bruks axes will usually be $20 to $50 more expensive than a similar offering from Hults Bruk.
 Some people swear that the Gransfors Bruks quality control and polish is more reliable, others consider them to be on par.
 I’m in the latter group, so I would most likely choose a Hults Bruk over a similar Gransfors and use the money saved to buy something nice like a good sharpening stone or some other accessory.